honghaow/FORK/README.md

 Neural Networks are trained using Pytorch 1.4 and Python 3.7

-The paper results can be reproduced by running:
+The results in the paper can be reproduced by running:

 ```
 ./run_td3.sh